-After a week and a half of White Sox Spring Training games, there has been a mix of both good and bad pitching performances.
+After a week and a half of White Sox Spring Training games, there have been a mix of both good and bad pitching performances.
 On one end of the spectrum, we have potential starting pitcher Carson Fulmer.
 Unfortunately for the right-hander, his performances would have to be placed under the “bad” category.
 Fulmer has struggled mightily in his first two starts, surrendering four runs in each.
 Poor command has resulted in pitches being left out over the plate for hitters to feast on.
 Of course, it is still way too early to come to conclusions, especially after just two Spring Training appearances.
 However, should Fulmer continue to run into issues without signs of improvement over the next few weeks, the team may have to consider another arm to serve as the team’s fifth starter.

 Right now, the White Sox starting rotation will most likely consist of James Shields, Lucas Giolito, Reynaldo Lopez, and Miguel Gonzalez.
 With Carlos Rodon expected to miss the first few months of the season, the team will need someone to fill the void.
 Luckily for the Sox, one pitcher has been very impressive early on and can be found on the “good” side of the spectrum.
 That pitcher is Hector Santiago.
 The 30-year-old lefty, who the team signed in mid-February to a minor league deal, has delivered three straight quality outings.
 In eight innings pitched, thus far, Santiago has given up just one run, a walk, and seven hits while striking out nine batters.
 It is also worth nothing that his first seven innings pitched were scoreless and several of the hits he allowed never left the infield.
 His off-speed pitches have also looked very sharp, contributing to his high number of strikeouts.